 Please join us for a magical double bill – a screening of Tim Bromage’s new film The Lord of Misrule and the launch of Tom Cassani’s LADA Study Room Guide Deception, Performance Magic, Hoaxes, Pranks and Tricks.

-Tim and Tom will be joined by Augusto Corrieri who will show two short DIY films Eight hidden movements and Coin roll tutorial.
+Tim and Tom will be joined by Augusto Corrieri who will show a short DIY film, Eight hidden movements.

 All three of them will also perform some magic and have a conversation about magic, deception and performance art.

 LADA is taking advice from the UK government and Arts Council England on the appropriate response to the current Coronavirus outbreak.
 If we do need to postpone this event we will notify everyone who has booked a place at the earliest opportunity.
 Thank you for your understanding.

 The Lord of Misrule is new collaborative film by Tim Bromage, filmed by Roger Graham and performed by Quentin Reynolds.
 “I have long been interested in what happens when you perform the same material over and over again.
 How it gets into the body and carves a familiar groove.
 This film is both a celebration and document of this process, as we see Punch man Quentin Reynolds present a show that he has performed thousands of times. “

 Following this live launch, the film will be available to view online as April and May’s LADA Screens.

 Deception, Performance Magic, Hoaxes, Pranks and Tricks is a new Study Room Guide, drawing together resources that inform the sometimes disparate and eclectic field of deception and performance.
 Tom Cassani collated these resources in response to his research and reflections on the themes of Deception, Performance Magic, Hoaxes, Pranks and Tricks.
 The Guide also contains an accompanying essay which aims to expand the discourse around deception and magic in performance with reference to a curated selection of significant works and artists presenting work that explores these themes.